Multi-Layered Reasoning from a Single Viewpoint for Learning See-Through Grasping: Introduction

-However, achieving multi-modal perception within a single, compact visual input, especially when the sensor is embedded inside a soft robotic fingertip, poses a significant challenge \cite{Fazeli2019SeeFeelAct}.
-The deformable interface between a miniature camera and the external environment plays a critical role in the accuracy and applicability of the system.
-Its design directly impacts the quality of both visual and contact-based information acquired, making it an emerging research area in tactile robotics \cite{Sun2022SoftThumb}.
-An \textit{ideal} system would be able to decouple the contact-based interaction gathered from the soft interface's deformation from the miniature vision that also perceives the scene, all from a single visual input.
+However, achieving multimodal perception from a single, compact visual input, especially when the sensor is embedded in a soft robotic fingertip, poses a significant challenge \citep{Fazeli2019SeeFeelAct}.
+The deformable interface between a miniature camera and the external environment is critical to the system's accuracy and applicability.
+Its design directly impacts the quality of both visual and contact-based information acquired, making it an emerging research area in tactile robotics \citep{Sun2022SoftThumb}.
+An \textit{ideal} system would be able to decouple the contact-based interaction inferred from the soft interface's deformation from the miniature vision that also perceives the scene, using a single visual input.